antoine-le-calloch/ps7-2021-2022-caspar-wia/README.md

 ## FBCA Basics

-- An FBCA (FTBA in French) is the French-Britannic Crossing Authorization.
+- An FBCA (ATFB in French) is the French-Britannic Crossing Authorization.

 - Any person crossing the border between France and the United Kingdom needs to fill beforehand a form to get an FBCA. **It's a requirement for a lawful crossing of the border.**